ReconKatze/project-amore/README.md

 Every SDE follows a separation principle: continuous drift, diffusion, impulse jumps, and (in core dynamics only) a martingale term.
 Sleep/wake gating (ω) controls which terms are active.
 A secondary attention gate (Ψ\_att) controls what the awake agent processes.
 All linear operators are Hurwitz (stable).
 All feedback loops satisfy an L₂-gain condition.

-The full equation, with all conventions, definitions, dynamics, and a complete corrections history, is in `life_equation_v15.tex` and `life_equation_v15.pdf`.

 ---

 ## The Equation - v16 (current amendment)